-While unemployment is expected to remain high even as the economy begins to recover, analysts are anticipating the data will show the economy shed fewer jobs than the month before.
+While unemployment is expected to remain high even as the economy begins to recover, analysts are anticipating the data will show fewer jobs lost than the month before.

 The broad Standard & Poor's 500 index <.SPX> recorded its best five-month streak since 1938 on Friday with July's gains as more corporate earnings beat expectations and data suggested the worst of the economic slump was over.